An7onioRS/modern-ui-ux-restaurant-react-proj/README.md

-# Getting Started with Create React App
+# Modern UI/UX Restaurant Project

 In this project I've employed: